thecryptoneer/pixelsweeper-blog/docs/_posts/staking-explained.md

 At 15:00 UTC, Monday 2 May, we will open up staking for your PixelSweepers.
 This article will introduce how to stake your Sweepers, why you would want to stake your Sweepers and what’s coming in the future for those people who stake.

 The process of staking your Sweepers is pretty simple.
 Click [here](https://twitter.com/pixelsweeper/status/1521115296047800320?s=21&t=tVb5Dg1KMKHnMOyrrF4F7g) to watch a sample video or reference the screen shots below

+Note: To be safe, we recommend that you de-list any PixelSweepers from secondary marketplaces, if you intend to stake them.

 ![](/assets/img/photo_2022-05-02_09-50-14.jpg)